takesofficial/cissp/domain5.md

 ## 🧠 Identity and Access Management (IAM)

+AAA = Authentication, Authorization, Accounting (logging and tracking of actions).
 IAM failures typically result in confidentiality breaches (unauthorized access), not availability outages.
 IAM separates identity, authentication, authorization, and accountability to control and trace access to resources.